Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

 Day 3: Museums and Neighborhoods

-Spend time at the Tretyakov Gallery and explore Patriarch Ponds and Kitay-Gorod.
+Visit the Tretyakov Gallery and spend time in Patriarch Ponds and Kitay-Gorod.

 Is Moscow considered part of Europe?

 Yes.
-Moscow is geographically located in European Russia, west of the Ural Mountains.
+Moscow is located in European Russia, west of the Ural Mountains.

 Is Moscow expensive?

-Moscow is generally cheaper than London or Paris but more expensive than many Eastern European capitals.
+It is generally less expensive than cities such as London or Paris but can be more expensive than many Eastern European destinations.

 Do travelers need a visa for Moscow?